RusselViola/songcircle/README.md

 [![Coverage Status](https://coveralls.io/repos/github/RusselViola/songcircle/badge.svg?branch=master)](https://coveralls.io/github/RusselViola/songcircle?branch=master)
 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

 * Ruby 2.3.1
 * Rails 5.0.0.1
-<<<<<<< HEAD

 * ...
 # Songcircle
 * SongCircle is a songwriters utility that allows you to upload any .mp3, .mp4, .m4a, .aif, or .wav file and access them from anywhere.
 * Uploading is performed using the Refile gem to amazon s3 bucket using CloudFront CDN.
-* Web player and loading bars are made using WaveSurfer.js
+* Web player and loading bars are made using WaveSurfer.js and Web Audio API
 * User Authentication is done using the Devise gem